Reverend George Villiers1

 by Francis Grant, 1847 1

-He was educated at Norwich School, Norwich, Norfolk, England.1 He gained the rank of Ensign in 1819 in the service of the East India Company Service.3 He gained the rank of Lieutenant in 1821.3 He fought in the First Burma War in 1824, where he was dangerously wounded, and invalided home in 1825.3 In 1838 he set out in the yacht Royalist on an expedition to Borneo, where he suppressed a rebellion in Sarawak.
-The reigning Sultan of Borneo made him Rajah of Sarawak as a reward.3 He held the office of Rajah of Sarawak between 1838 and 1868.1 He held the office of Governor and Governor-in-Chief of Labuan in 1847.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1847.1 He graduated from Oxford University, Oxford, Oxfordshire, England, in 1847 with a Doctor of Civil Law (D.C.L.).3
+He was educated at Norwich School, Norwich, Norfolk, EnglandG.1 He gained the rank of Ensign in 1819 in the East India Company Service.3 He gained the rank of Lieutenant in 1821.3 He fought in the First Burma War in 1824, where he was dangerously wounded, and invalided home in 1825.3 In 1838 he set out in the yacht Royalist on an expedition to Borneo, where he suppressed a rebellion in Sarawak.
+The reigning Sultan of Borneo made him Rajah of Sarawak as a reward.3 He held the office of Rajah of Sarawak between 1838 and 1868.1 He held the office of Governor and Commander-in-Chief of Labuan in 1847.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1847.1 He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, in 1847 with a Doctor of Civil Law (D.C.L.)3

 Child of Sir James Brooke